KarinLevy/StartSmart/README.md

 StartSmart currently supports six languages, with most of the interface fully localized.
 As part of the project’s ongoing development, localization will continue to be refined by completing the remaining interface translations and improving language-specific layouts and user experience across all supported languages.
 ---

 ## Security

-- **Supabase Auth** — JWT-based sessions; passwords hashed by Supabase; no credentials stored in frontend
+- **Supabase Auth** — Secure JWT-based authentication with email/password and Google OAuth.
+Passwords are hashed and managed entirely by Supabase.
-- **Row Level Security (RLS)** — Every Supabase table enforces per-user access; users can only read/write their own data
+- **Row Level Security (RLS)** — Every database table enforces per-user access, ensuring users can only access their own data.
-- **Protected routes** — Unauthenticated users are redirected to `/login` before any protected page renders
+- **Protected Routes** — Unauthenticated users are redirected to the login page before protected content is rendered.
+- **Subscription Protection** — Database policies prevent users from upgrading their own subscription from the client.
+Subscription changes require privileged backend access.
+- **Secure Password Reset** — Password reset uses Supabase email recovery with email enumeration protection, expired-link detection, and localized validation.
+- **Password Change Verification** — Users must verify their current password before changing it.
+- **Avatar Storage Security** — Avatar uploads are protected by Supabase Storage policies, allowing users to upload only their own files.
+- **Google OAuth Security** — Signing in with Google does not automatically grant Google Calendar access.
+Calendar permissions are requested only after the user explicitly chooses to connect Google Calendar.
+- **Google Calendar Privacy** — Google Calendar events are accessed in read-only mode.
+No Google Calendar data or OAuth tokens are permanently stored in the application database.
-- **HTTPS** — Enforced by Vercel on all requests
+- **HTTPS** — All production traffic is encrypted using HTTPS provided by Vercel.
-- **Input validation** — Client-side validation on all forms; server rejects invalid data via Supabase constraints
+- **Input Validation** — Client-side validation is performed on all forms, while Supabase enforces additional database constraints.

 ---